peetertinits/me/_posts/2017-11-20-how-to-make-an-artificial-language.md

 There are experiments that have used various sorts - for example + refs [Kirby, Cornish, Smith 2008](#myfootnote2)

+sometimes it can be a main thing...

+often it's gonna be a background feature that you really want to get done quickly and easily...

 ### The procedure of language learning

 If they are expected to learn it to some degree of competence, then it matters also a lot, how the language is presented at first, what is the procedure for language learning?